Breast CancerConveniently located to serve Fairhope and Mobile, Alabama

 Reconstructive goals are to create a breast mound shape, size, and position to match the opposite breast without the need for an external prosthesis.
 Nipple reconstruction may be necessary at a later date after the breast mound has settled into position.

 There are two general Reconstructive Options: using local tissue and a breast implant versus using autologous tissue from another area of the body.
 This decision is based upon patient preference, contralateral breast shape, medical condition, surgical history, radiation history and body characteristics.
 If the reconstruction cannot achieve symmetry with the opposite breast, surgery on the opposite side may be necessary, either reduction mammoplasty, augmentation mammoplasty, or lifting the opposite breast (mastopexy).
-These procedures are covered by most insurance plans and The Park Clinic can assist in determining your benefits.
+These procedures are covered by most insurance plans and Park & Rebowe Clinic for Plastic Surgery can assist in determining your benefits.
 Certain patients especially those with genetic risk (BRCA), lobular carcinoma, or strong family history may receive the recommendation of removal of the opposite breast with reconstruction (prophylactic mastectomy).
 In these cases, this new variable must be accounted for and an experienced breast reconstruction surgeon such as Dr. Park is very helpful.

 Breast Reconstruction with an Implant